DaStormer/DaStormer/README.md

 I develop and maintain a Discord bot for moderation functionality and systems for events.

 **»»» *Bot Developer for AedusMC***
-I am responsible for the development and maintenance of the moderation bot in the Discord server for AedusMC, an upcoming Minecraft server owned by MyUsernamesThis.
+I am responsible for the development and maintenance of the moderation bot in the Discord server for [AedusMC](https://aedusmc.com/), a Minecraft server owned by MyUsernamesThis.

 **»»» *And more...***